Draft General Plan update Policy Frameworks

 Across all six topic areas, the Framework prioritizes improvements and programs that help some of our most vulnerable community members in particular access these fundamental needs.
 This framework also works to highlight public health in policy making.

-Learn more and share your thoughts about the Health, Equity, & Environmental Justice Policy Framework HERE.
+Read the Draft Health, Equity, & Environmental Justice Policy Framework.

 HISTORIC RESOURCES